7 Characteristics Exceptional Speakers All Share

-Exceptional speakers are suprisingly difficult to find in many organisations today.
+Exceptional speakers are surprisingly difficult to find in many organisations today, but when you do encounter one, you know instantly.

-Below are 7 characteristics that we believe exceptional presenters have in common.
+Here are the seven qualities we believe exceptional presenters have in common.

 1. Courage